squid-cache/squid-cache.github.io/docs/ConfigExamples/Chat/Skype.md

 ---
-categories: [ConfigExample, ReviewMe]
+categories: [ConfigExample]
-published: false

 ---
-# Important update (06/03/2017)
+# Control access to Skype through Squid

-  - :warning:
+> :warning:
     Important update (06/03/2017) to prevent this article misleading you to the assumption that you indded got to the right place.